 2. TITLE OF INVENTION: Provide non-confidential title of the invention.
-Click or tap here to enter text.

 3. DETAILED DESCRIPTION OF INVENTION: Describe how the invention works.
 Highlight the problem being addressed, and the novel features of the invention.
 Outline the benefits or key advantages over current solutions to the problem.
 Attach additional references (e.g., copy of published paper or grant proposal) as needed.
 Attach additional pages if necessary.
-Click or tap here to enter text.

 4. COMMERCIAL INTEREST: Has there been any commercial interest from companies on this invention?
 If so, provide the names of companies.

-Click or tap here to enter text.
-5. STATUS OF THE INVENTION a.
+5. STATUS OF THE INVENTION

+a.
 Has the apparatus, product or process been made or tested?

+$\Box$ No $\Box$ Yes

-Do DYes b.
-If yes, does a sample product exist? □ No □ Yes
+b.
+If yes, does a sample product exist?

+$\Box$ No $\Box$ Yes

-6. PUBLIC DISCLOSURE: Has there been any public disclosure of the invention? ☐ No ☐ Yes (provide details/dates below) Click or tap here to enter text.
-7. PUBLICATION PLAN: Are there plans to publish or present to third parties any information relating to the invention? ☐ No ☐ Yes (provide details/dates below) Click or tap here to enter text.
+6. PUBLIC DISCLOSURE: Has there been any public disclosure of the invention?

+□ No □ Yes (provide details/dates below)

+7. PUBLICATION PLAN: Are there plans to publish or present to third parties any information relating to the invention?

+□ No □ Yes (provide details/dates below)

 8. R&D FUNDING: How has this invention been funded to date?

-Click or tap here to enter text.
-9. THIRD PARTY RIGHTS: Are there any individuals, companies, institutions, or agencies (for example through MITACS, funding/sponsored research agreements, MTAs, software license, etc.) that may have rights to the invention? ☐ No ☐ Yes (provide details/dates below) Click or tap here to enter text.
+9. THIRD PARTY RIGHTS: Are there any individuals, companies, institutions, or agencies (for example through MITACS, funding/sponsored research agreements, MTAs, software license, etc.) that may have rights to the invention?

 10. LOCATION OF RESOURCES USED IN GENERATING THE INVENTION: Please indicate resources used to develop the invention including but not limited to funding, samples, data, laboratories, supplies, equipment, personnel, and office space.

-Click or tap here to enter text.
-11. If known, please indicate which of the following apply: The inventor(s) would like to retain ownership of the IP and do not request the assistance of the University in Commercializing the IP (note Section 7 on the Intellectual Property Policy)
+11. If known, please indicate which of the following apply:

-IP protection is sought and the inventor(s) request the assistance of the University in Commercializing the IP (note section 4 on the Intellectual Property Policy) Regulations of the sponsor of grant or contract research require different IP ownership provisions (please provide details below if not already provided in section 8 or 9) None of the above (provide details below) Click or tap here to enter text.